-Aggressive marketing is not the only approach adopted by experienced Google AdWords remarketing professionals.
+Aggressive marketing is not the only approach adopted by experienced Google Ads remarketing professionals.
 Nurturing bounced traffic also has its rewards, such as brand awareness and customer loyalty.
 By creating ads that link to landing pages with useful information, you can nurture an audience till they’re ready to convert.
 You can focus on addressing customer concerns or offering information about product benefits to break down trust barriers.

 #6 Targeting Non-Converting Traffic